by Emily Goebel, MD FRCPC

 Endometrioid borderline tumour is a type of ovarian tumour that has low malignant potential.
-This means that they have a small risk of turning into cancer over time.
-The behaviour of a borderline tumour is in between that of an endometrioid cystadenofibroma which is a non-cancerous tumour and endometrioid adenocarcinoma which is a type of cancer.
+This means that there is a small risk that the tumour will turn into cancer over time.
+The behaviour of an endometrioid borderline tumour is in between that of an endometrioid cystadenofibroma which is a non-cancerous tumour and endometrioid adenocarcinoma which is a type of ovarian cancer.
 Endometrioid borderline tumours can start either on the outer surface of the ovary or within the tissue below the surface of the ovary.

 In many cases, patients with endometrioid borderline tumours have a history of endometriosis or their ovaries will show evidence of endometriosis.
 For this reason, it is believed that in some women, endometriosis acts as the ‘seed’ for the development of endometrioid borderline tumours or endometrioid adenocarcinoma in the future.
 However, the vast majority of women who have endometriosis will never develop endometrioid borderline tumours or endometrioid adenocarcinoma, so the risk associated with endometriosis is still quite low.